jsedano/jsedano.github.io/_posts/2020-12-13-easy-java-desktop-ui-with-javafx-and-gluon-scene-builder.markdown

 ---
 If you need some `GUI` for your desktop Java application you can use the `scene builder` from Gluon to drag and drop controls and you can then export them into a `.fxml` file that you can load using `JavaFX`.
 In this example we are using Java 11 and maven.

-You can find the code for this example here [JavaFX example][javafx-example].
+You can find the code for this example here: [JavaFX example][javafx-example].

 You just need these dependencies in your project pom: